 🤝 How Collaboration Can Transform Supply Chain Resilience

 This chapter explores how collaboration with industry peers can transform supply chain security.
-While nearly half (46%) of TPRM functions regularly collaborate with peers, barriers remain.
-The report provides a real-world example of how sharing supply chain maps on a collaborative platform enabled a community of financial services clients to uncover deep dependencies and mitigate systemic risks that would have been impossible to identify in isolation.
+It provides a real-world example of how sharing supply chain intelligence enabled a community of financial services clients to uncover deep dependencies and mitigate systemic risks.